Vamsicse/DailyCodingProblemSolutions/README.md

 #### Problem 106

-This problem was asked by PinInterest.
+This problem was asked by Pinterest.

 Find minimum number of jumps to reach end.